sasagawa888/nprolog/document/GPIO.md

 ;; Angle: 0-180 degrees
 ;; pulse_width: automatically converted 1000us (0°) - 2000us (180°)
 ;; Returns: YES on success.
 Raises error on invalid args.
+;; Note:
-;; Note: Only the following GPIO pins support hardware PWM:
+;;   - Only the following GPIO pins support hardware PWM:
 ;;       PWM0: 12, 18
 ;;       PWM1: 13, 19
-;;       Using other pins will result in an error.
+;;   - Pin number is checked.
+Using non-PWM pins will raise an error.
+;;   - Angle out of range (0-180°) will raise an error.

 ;; Stop hardware PWM on a servo gpio_servo_stop(Pin) <===> gpioServo(Pin, 0)
 ;; Pin: GPIO number
 ;; Stops PWM output on the given pin.
 ;; Returns: YES on success.
 Raises error on invalid args.
+;; Note:
+;;   - Pin number is checked.
+Using non-PWM pins will raise an error.

 ```